jakub-milasz/voice_assistant/README.md

 ## Model description
 Bag-of-words model in this case is a model of text which is trained on some dataset with phrases and their classes.
-After that it classifies the phrases to the proper class.
+After that it classifies the user's phrases to the proper class and then assistant makes adequate instruction.
 The dataset is small, but it is enough for now.